canonical/matter-docs/docs/tutorials/matter-thread-ubuntu.md

 - Machine B (Raspberry Pi 4)
   - Ubuntu Server 22.04 arm64
   - Nordic Semiconductor nRF52840 dongle, using the OT RPC firmware

-Machine A will host the Border Router (OTBR) and Matter Controller, while Machine B will act as the Matter device and run the Matter application and an OTBR Agent.
+Machine A will host the Border Router (OTBR) and Matter Controller.
+Machine B will act as the Matter device and run the Matter application and another instance of OTBR.
 The second OTBR instance will not act as a Border Router, but rather as an agent which complements the Matter application for Thread networking capabilities.